herodevs/cli/README.md

-  -d, --dir=<value>    The directory to scan in order to create a cyclonedx sbom -f, --file=<value>   The file path of an existing cyclonedx sbom to scan for EOL -p, --purls=<value>  The file path of a list of purls to scan for EOL -s, --save           Save the generated Report as eol.sbom.json in the scanned directory -t, --table          Display the results in a table
+  -d, --dir=<value>    The directory to scan in order to create a cyclonedx sbom -f, --file=<value>   The file path of an existing cyclonedx sbom to scan for EOL -p, --purls=<value>  The file path of a list of purls to scan for EOL -s, --save           Save the generated report as eol.report.json in the scanned directory -t, --table          Display the results in a table

 GLOBAL FLAGS